 Context Data Analytics versus User Unknowns

 In-depth analytical features are a huge plus, but analytics are pretty much required to accurately gauge any chatbot performance over a set period of time.
-Context analytics can be quite tricky on its own, but it is possible, and you can still learn a lot of what makes your chatbot tick by looking at the actual interactions that it deals with regularly.
+Context analytics can be quite tricky on its own, but it is possible, and you can still learn a lot about what makes your chatbot tick by looking at the interactions it deals with regularly.

 The problem lies within doing something meaningful with these critical observations.
 Analyzing unrecognized user interactions on free input chatbots, for example, can be challenging to do because:

-- Categorizing interactions need vastly different set of instructions.
+- Categorizing interactions needs a vastly different sets of instructions.